sarbull/components/README.md

 ## Modifying registry

 We opt-out of changing entries in `/packages` folder directly.
-Instead, we encourage contributors to create migration scripts in `/migrations` directory that updates entries appropriately.
-PRs proposing these migrations shoudn't include changes in `/packages` directory.
-Maintainers of Bower Components are responsible for reviewing migrations, and running them periodically.
+Instead, we encourage contributors to create migration scripts in `/migrations` directory that update packages appropriately.
+Pull Requests proposing these migrations shoudn't include any changes in `/packages` directory.
+Only Maintainers of Bower Components are responsible for reviewing migrations, and running them periodically.

 Respository uses [semver](http://semver.org/) for versioning, and uses the same nomenclature for migrations: